vinodhconnects/angular-complete-app/README.md

 only once whereas observable can get value from the function one or more times and we also have option to unsubscribe an observable whereas with a promise it is not possible
+# Custom Directives

+   We can create a custom input directive, output direct, structural directive

+  We implemented Input directive
+### Pipes

+  Pipe  is an angular feature which is meant to do two activities

+  * format the the target data [ if data variable is scalar [string,number,boolean,date]]

+    ex:  upperCase pipe would convert target string to uppercase currency pipe would convert number into currency Format based on country date pipe would convert Date into a particular format based on date format given

+  * can be used to filter the values when applied on array

+  ex:  there is no inbuilt pipes in angular to apply on arrays but we can create our own pipes, usually if we apply pipe on array we filter elements

+  pipe has three parts and syntax of applying pipe is

+  {{ target | pipename:parameter1:parameter2.....}}

+   ex:

+   {{price | currency: "USD"}}

+   price is target, currency is pipe name, USD is parameter

+   for pipes, parameter is not mandatory

+   {{name | upperCase}}

+   if name is raj , after apply pipe it would print RAJ if prices is 3000, after applying pipe it would $3000